 Cheap Spiti Valley Tour

-There are many tour companies claiming to offer a cheap Spiti Valley tour but if you look at their price tag, a one-week motorcycle group tour to Spiti Valley can cost from 20,000 to 40,000 Rupees per person – depending upon the number of members and the kind of accommodation being offered in the tour.
+Many tour companies are claiming to offer a cheap Spiti Valley tour but if you look at their price tag, a one-week motorcycle group tour to Spiti Valley can cost from 20,000 to 40,000 Rupees per person – depending upon the number of members and the kind of accommodation being offered in the tour.

 A comparatively cheaper Spiti Valley trip, however, which includes no riding but exploring the place in a suffocating 9-seater Van – starts from a whopping 15 thousand Rupees for a week-long itinerary.

-Now the only option is, if you want to do a cheap Spiti Valley trip, you go backpacking in rickety buses, stay in smelly dorms (please check FootlooseCamps in Manali, they don’t have smelly dorms), and still bleed around 8 or 9 thousand Rupees.
+Now the only option is, if you want to do a cheap Spiti Valley trip, you go backpacking in rickety buses, stay in smelly dorms, and still bleed around 8 or 9 thousand Rupees.

 Or, you do it as I did!

-Take your motorbike out, change its flat tires, and follow my 9 Days Spiti Valley itinerary.
+Take your motorbike out, change its flat tires, and follow my 9-day Spiti Valley itinerary.
 You follow my tips, and have a kickass motorcycle experience on the world’s deadliest roads, for less than what a flight ticket from Delhi to Mumbai costs.

 Just don’t forget to carry your tent.
-Because it is only by camping, and saving 100% on your accommodation, you can do this cheap Spiti valley tour, in less than 5,000 Rupees.
+Because it is only by camping, and saving 100% on your accommodation, you can do this cheap Spiti Valley tour, for less than 5,000 Rupees.

 About My Trip